kiratech/labs/Building-Castles/DevSecOps-Pipeline-Full-Implementation.md

-# Lab | Block the pipeline in case of problems
+# Lab | Block the DevSecOps pipeline in case of problems

 1. Let's push a faulty source code to our repo: